nyberry/nyberrysite/bio.md

 ### Hi, I'm Nick.
 I'm a medical doctor with an interest in the applications of technology in healthcare.

-I specialise in Family Medicine, working in England and more recently in Qatar.
+I specialise in Family Medicine, working in the UK and more recently in the Middle East.
 I have Postgraduate qualifications in Sports and Exercise Medicine and in Medical Education, and work as a GP trainer, mentoring resident doctors as they specialise in Family Medicine.

 I am CMO of clini.co.uk, a medical project which uses AI to help improve patient care and communication.
 From September 2025 I will be studying Data Science for HealthCare at Exeter University's MSc programme.